norma13115/aisd-wde-5-building-with-css-grid/README.md

    } /* Cyan */
    ```

 **Explanation:**

 - These CSS classes (`.box1`, `.box2`, etc.) apply distinct background colors to each of the boxes within the grid.
 The colors are chosen to make each box stand out, enhancing the visual appeal and making it easy to distinguish between different grid items.

-7. **Testing Your Layout:**
+## 7. **Testing Your Layout**
-   - Resize the browser window to see how the grid adapts to different screen sizes.
-   - Copy and paste the HTML boxes a few more times to see the grid expand and wrap into the next line.
-Resize the window to see the grid automatically resize.
-   - This step is crucial for testing the responsiveness of your grid layout.
 By resizing the browser window and adding more boxes, you can observe how the grid behaves across different screen sizes, ensuring that the layout remains consistent and functional on any device.

-## AI Assistance
+- [ ] Resize the browser window to see how the grid adapts to different screen sizes.
+- [ ] Copy and paste the HTML boxes a few more times to see the grid expand and wrap into the next line.
+- [ ] Resize the window to see the grid automatically resize.
+This step is crucial for testing the responsiveness of your grid layout.

+## 8. **Commit and Push to Github**
+- [ ] Commit and push your work to Github.

+# Conclusion 📄

+In this activity, you explored the power of CSS Grid by defining a flexible grid structure.

+You learned how to control both rows and columns, apply consistent spacing, and style grid items effectively.

+The exercise highlighted how CSS Grid allows for easy adaptation to different screen sizes, providing a robust tool for building complex, adaptable web layouts.

 If you have any questions or need further explanations, feel free to ask the AI for help.
 Here are some examples of what you might ask:

 - "How do I create a grid layout with CSS Grid?"
 - "How can I ensure my layout is responsive?"

-Good luck, and have fun building with the grid!
+Good luck, and have fun building with CSS grid!

+##

+### Solution codebase 👀
+🛑 **Only use this as a reference** 🛑

+💾 **Not something to copy and paste** 💾

+**Note:**  This lab references a solution file located [here](https://github.com/HackerUSA-CE/aisd-wde-5-building-with-css-grid/tree/solution) (link not shown).

 ---